Let’s get moving! My two previous blog posts explained suggestions to a co-worker on how I feel my best.

 The weekend included tons of new knowledge.
 Besides perfecting the technique, we focused on how to coach this amazing class and how to connect with our class members.
 Two weeks ago, we received the BODYFLOW 67 material (video, music, notes) and were assigned two tracks to learn full out for the weekend.
 Since I was signed up for a training in early December (I couldn’t go because I was sick) I’ve had my materials since Thanksgiving.
 I was assigned two different tracks for that December training, so it helped me memorize more of the material.
 For this weekend, I presented track 5 (hip openers) once on Saturday and track 6 (core-abdominals) twice on Sunday.
+Even though the hip openers track was almost eight minutes long, I lucked out presenting on the two and a half minute core track Sunday!
 Below is the track list for this amazing release.

 Our group was small but wonderful!
+That’s me second from the right in the Reebok Cloud Tank. (on sale now!)
 Almost all of the girls were already certified in another Les Mills class.
 It was nice to be with other Les Mills-obsessed girls for a weekend :)

 I got my first “pass” for the weekend’s training!
 Now I have to prepare to film myself teaching the entire class and submit it to Les Mills.